KiandaBPM/docs/content/docs/platform/rules/workflow/schedule-a-rule.md

 ## Introduction

 The **Schedule a rule** allows you to schedule a rule or a field to be triggered **immediately**, at some **point in the future** or **recurrently**.
 When a form field is selected with **multiple** rules attached to it, all rules will be triggered **one by one**.
-You can also select a specific rule from a form field that has multiple rules attached to it, by expanding the field and selecting the desired rule you want to schedule.
-For example if you have a **Text box** field with multiple rules, you can expand the textbox field and there you will see a **Rules** tab which stores all rule that are attached to the field, see image below showcasing that a Text box field called **First Name** contains two rules in the **Rules** tab called **Set field** and **Make required**, you can select one of those rules if you want only one rule to be triggered:
+You can also select a specific rule from a form field that has multiple rules attached to it.
+You can do this by expanding the field and selecting the desired rule you want to schedule.
+For example if you have a **Text box** field with multiple rules, you can expand the Text box field and there you will see a **Rules** tab which stores all rules that are attached to the field, see image below showcasing that a **Text box** field called **First Name** contains two rules in the **Rules** tab called **Set field** and **Make required**, you can select one of those rules if you want only one rule to be triggered:

 ![Selecting one rule to be triggered](/images/schedule-rule-single-rule.jpg)